kaklik/TF-AEROTOW/README.md

 #### Towing at the Airfield

 For airport use, the automatic aerotow would mostly fly along a predetermined trajectory, towing the glider until the crew disconnects.
-This base function could evolve, with subsequent versions possibly using search algorithms or equipment like a thermal radar to find rising currents.
+This base function could evolve, with subsequent versions possibly using search algorithms or equipment like a thermal radar to find rising thermal currents.
 However, this requires a more complex technical solution.

 #### Towing from Alternative Landings

 Even experienced glider pilots occasionally miss their landing at the target airport during cross-country flights.
 The solution is either to disassemble the glider and transport it back to the airport or (if conditions allow) to use a powered aircraft to take off with the glider in tow.
 The use of powered aircraft is significantly more convenient, but this option is rarely used due to the cost of the tow plane's independent flight.

+In addition, in some cases, the size of the area, which would not be sufficient for the safe start of both aircraft, can prevent this aerotow mode.
+With the currently used technology, the longest takeoff is for the towing aircraft, which has significantly worse aerodynamic properties than a glider.
+In general, the parameters of powered aircraft are not very optimized for towing of gliders, and the working points in the flight envelope of both aircraft have significantly different parameters in aerotowing.
+This leads, among other things, to the need for a long take-off runway, to increased consumption of fuel due to sub-optimal loading, etc. At the same time, it is currently possible to design an aircraft designed and with its parameters optimized for use in aerofoil.
+It is also likely that an aircraft designed in this way will have a lower purchase price and mainly operating costs than the Zlín aircraft often used today with a power of approximately 134 kW.

+In addition to sports use, this mode also has the option of transporting cargo.
+Because a towed aircraft does not have to be a manned aircraft at all, but can easily transport goods between logistics hubs where other means of transport are complicated.

 #### In-flight Towing

 Another possible use for precise automated aircraft is the initiation of aerotowing already at a safe altitude.
 In-flight towing would be a completely new application for unmanned vehicles, not achievable by conventional aircraft.

 ![Towing Eye with Manipulative Wings for In-flight Connection](https://your_image_link_here)

+In this case, instead of the standard tow ring, a towing attachment would be fitted, which would contain an identification target and a hook for the tow rope.

+The tow rope from the towing drone would then be fitted with a semi-automatic delta wing with controllable flaps.
+The towing rope adjusted in this way would allow gentle manipulation of the towing eye and its insertion into the hook on the attachment even during flight.
+Subsequently, the glider could be towed again without landing.
+The additional attachment on the towing device also increases the safety of the entire system, as the glider pilot does not lose the opportunity to disconnect from the towing aircraft at any time.

 ### Construction of an Unmanned Aerotow